NKI-CCB/imfusion/_sources/installation.rst.txt

 Note that this does not install any of the required external dependencies, which must therefore be installed manually (see below for more details).
-This does also not install rpy2 or matplotlib/seaborn, which must also be installed using pip if you plan to use single-sample differential expression test or the differential expression plotting functions.
+This does also not install rpy2, which must also be installed using pip if you plan to use single-sample differential expression test.

-If you don't have numpy installed, you may run into the following error:
+If you don't already have numpy installed, you may run into the following error during installation:

 .. code:: bash